Banner

 The bomb ripped open a set of doors on the right hand side of the carriage, killing eight, including Tanweer, and injuring 171.[2]

-One of the injured, Philip Duckworth, was blinded in one eye by a fragment of Tanweer's tibia.
+One of the injured, Philip Duchworth, was blinded in one eye by a fragment of Tanweer's tibia.

-Bomber Tanweer, born in Bradford, had travelled by car, along with Mohammad Sidique Khan and Hasib Hussain, from his home in Leeds[3] to Luton where they met with Germaine Lindsay to go onwards by train to King's Cross.
-He was a quiet person, living with his parents, who worked in a local chip shop.
+Bomber Tanweer, born in Bradford, had travelled by car from his home in Leeds[3] to Luton where he met with other conspirators then onwards by train to King's Cross.
+He was a quiet person living with his parents and working in a local chip shop.

-He had been to Pakistan the previous year to attend a radical so called Islam school near Lahore as well as meeting with Osama Nazir, a suspected member of the banned Jaish-e-Mohammed movement, who has since been arrested for his role in a grenade attack on a church in Islamabad that killed five.[4]
+He had been to Pakistan the previous year to attend a radical Islam school near Lahore as well as meeting with Osama Nazir, a suspected member of Jaish-e-Mohammed, who has since been arrested for his role in a grenade attack on a church in Islamabad that killed five.[4]

 After the bombing, police discovered more explosives in his car.
 Some were fashioned as deadly nail bombs.